Fundamental limitations on the device-independent quantum conference key agreement: Bounds on device-independent key distillation rate of states

-The device-independent (DI) distillable key rate of a device is informally defined as the supremum over the finite key rates $\kappa$ achievable by the best protocol on any device compatible with $(\rho,\mc{M})$, within an appropriate asymptotic blocklength limit and security parameter.
-Another approach taken is to minimize the key rate over statistics compatible with the Bell parameter and a quantum bit error rate (QBER) (e.g.,~\cite{AL20}).
-For our purpose, we constrain ourselves to the situation when the compatible devices are supposedly i.i.d.
+The device-independent distillable key rate of a device is informally defined as the supremum of the finite key rates $\kappa$ achievable by the best protocol on any device compatible with $(\rho,\mc{M})$, within an appropriate asymptotic blocklength limit and security parameter.
+Another approach taken is to minimize the key rate of the statistics compatible with the Bell parameter and a QBER (see, e.g.,~\cite{AL20}).
+For our purpose, we constrain ourselves to the situation when the compatible devices are supposedly independent and identically distributed.
+This constraint is because, as noted in Ref. \cite{CFH21}, the upper bound on the key in the independent and identically distributed scenario is automatically the upper bound on the device-independent conference key in the general scenario since the independent and identically distributed attack is just one of the possible attacks in the general device-independent scenario.

-An ideal conference key state $\tau^{(d_K)}$, with $d_{K}=\log_2 K$ secret key bits for $N$ allies, is
+An ideal conference key state $\tau^{(K)}$, with $\log_2 K$ secret key bits for $N$ allies, is

-where $\sigma_E$ is a state of the only system $E$ accessible to an adversary, i.e., adversary is uncorrelated with trusted users and gets no information about their secret bits.
+where $\tau_E$ is a state of the only system $E$ accessible to an adversary, i.e., the adversary is uncorrelated with trusted users and gets no information about their secret bits.
+Consider the relations